Policy Statement Essex County Superior Court Criminal Case Procedures and Protocols

 Once a trial date is set, but before a case is assigned to a particular criminal trial session, all requests to continue a trial date are heard in First Session.
 All motions to continue trial dates, as required by rule, must be in writing.
 The court does not have a firm limit on the number of trials scheduled for any particular week.
 Most criminal cases are scheduled for trial on Monday or Tuesday.

 The court does limit the number of evidentiary hearings on any one day in an effort to have an available session for every assigned evidentiary motion.
 As with trials, evidentiary motions are scheduled by First Session and later assigned to a particular session for the hearing.
 Motions to continue evidentiary motions are brought in First Session.
-Evidentiary motions are usually scheduled for a 12:00 noon call.
-When a criminal trial session is down for any reason, counsel with an assigned evidentiary motion hearing should expect a call from the session clerk to see if the hearing can start earlier in the morning.
+Evidentiary motions are usually scheduled for a 9AM call.
+When a criminal trial session is actively engaged in a trial, counsel with an assigned evidentiary motion hearing should expect a call from the session clerk to schedule commencement of the hearing later in the day.
 If a session is not on trial, it is the universal desire of judges to start evidentiary motion hearings as early in the day as possible.

-By long-standing practice, the Regional Administrative Justice or his/her designee conducts a trial/evidentiary motion assignment conference every Thursday morning at 8:45 for purposes of assigning trials and evidentiary motion hearings for the following week.
+By long-standing practice, the Regional Administrative Justice or his/her designee conducts a trial/evidentiary motion assignment conference every Thursday morning at 8:45 for purposes of assigning trials and evidentiary motion hearings for the week beginning 10 days thereafter.
 At the conferences, the District Attorney’s Office reports on the readiness of all scheduled trials and evidentiary motions.
 CPCS is always represented at the meeting.
-All defense counsel with scheduled cases (trials or evidentiary motions) are welcome to attend.
+All defense counsel as well as Assistant AGs with scheduled cases (trials or evidentiary motions) are welcome to attend.
 Matters such as continuances or new dates are not dealt with, and are reserved for First Session when the case is next scheduled.
 Ready cases are given a ranked priority by the court, with input from anyone present.
-Priority is given to murders, child sexual assaults (statutory priority), crimes of violence, custody status, and age of case.
+Priority is given to murders, child sexual assaults (statutory priority), and crimes of violence.
+Cases are also prioritized based upon custody status, and age of case.
 Ready cases are then assigned to available criminal trial sessions (in Salem and Lawrence).
 Requests for a particular courthouse are welcomed, but cannot always be accommodated.
 Trial counsel thereafter need to consult with the assistant clerk of the assigned session on any matters relating to the trial of the case.
+Counsel should expect that a final trial conference will be conducted in the assigned session on the Thursday afternoon prior to the trial date.
 Cases not reported ready, as well as ready cases for which no trial session is available, will be called in First Session on the scheduled trial date.
-New trial dates are scheduled in First Session.
+New trial dates are scheduled in First Session unless the case is held for trial in the session to which it was assigned.

 II.
 First session